Fl4m3Ph03n1x/footbal_interface/README.md

 `search?Date=2017-04-01`

-You can also search for all games that have a Div:
+You can also search for all games by passing an empty Header:

 `search?Div`

-Will search for all games that have a Div.
+Will search for all games.

 ## How to use it